-The skies of Ha Long, Lan Ha and Bai Tu Long Bay are equally as dramatic as the scenery.
-Viewing the sun rise up from behind the shadowy karsts whilst casting a golden glow on the water is truly magical.
-Depending on the season, during the day, the sky ranges from a vivid blue to an atmospheric misty grey.
-Sunset over the bay is equally as beautiful as the sunrise, with the sky set ablaze with colour changing from dusty pink to dark indigo.
+Depending on the season the sky ranges from a vivid blue to an atmospheric misty grey during the day.
+Sunset is then equally beautiful as the sunrise, with the sky set ablaze with colour ranging from dusty pink to dark indigo.

 Surprise Grotto (Sung Sot), one of the most famous caves in Halong